matthewmueller/js/README.md

  - `sourceMaps` specify `true` for external source-maps or `"inline"` for inline source-maps (default: `false`)
  - `root` the root for the project, paths will be set relative to here (default: `pwd`)
  - `extensions` additional extensions to resolve with **in addition to** `.js` and `.json` (eg: `.coffee`)
+ - `bundle` if set, should be a pathname (relative to `root`) that specifies an extra file to put shared dependencies in
  - `resolveOptions` additional options to be passed to [resolve](https://www.npmjs.com/package/resolve)

 ## Dependencies